☰ Menu

 Does Not Exist Yes (nothing) Account does not exist

-Note: Contains, Does Not Contain, and Starts With are not available for Entity Reference and Record Reference subtypes.
-Includes is the most common operator for lookup fields.
-It checks whether the selected record is among the linked records.
-Use Excludes to find records that are NOT linked to a specific item.
+Note: Includes is the most common operator for reference fields — it checks whether a specific record is linked, even if other records are linked too.
+Use Excludes to find records that are not linked to a particular item.

 Checklist (Multi-Select)